raspberrypi/documentation/glossary/README.md

 - **Firmware** – Software that runs on a particular hardware device, for example a wireless chip or dongle; distinct from the usual software running on the Raspberry Pi in that it is usually a fixed binary blob of data that is loaded on to the device at startup; on the Raspberry Pi, the VC4 GPU requires firmware to be loaded to it at startup in order boot up and run the entire system.
 - **GNU** - The [GNU Project](https://en.wikipedia.org/wiki/GNU_Project) is a free software mass collaboration project, which has produced huge amounts of software that is used on the Raspberry Pi, including Linux itself.
 - **GPIO** – General Purpose Input/Output, the programmable pins on the Raspberry Pi.
-- **GPU** – Graphical Processing Unit, a hardware device for handling graphical (and related) tasks at high speed; on the Raspberry Pi range up to the Pi3B+, this is called the VideoCore4 (VC4), and is built into the SoC.
-On the Pi4 a newer and faster version, Videocore6 (VC6) is used.
+- **GPU** – Graphical Processing Unit, a hardware device for handling graphical (and related) tasks at high speed; on the Raspberry Pi range up to the Pi 3B+, this is called the VideoCore4 (VC4), and is built into the SoC.
+On the Pi 4, a newer and faster version called VideoCore6 (VC6) is used.
 - **HAT** - Hardware Attached on Top, a specification for designing devices to attach to the Raspberry Pi; see the [launch announcement](https://www.raspberrypi.org/blog/introducing-raspberry-pi-hats/).
 - **HDMI** – [High-Definition Multimedia Interface](https://en.wikipedia.org/wiki/HDMI), a standard interface for transmitting uncompressed video and compressed or uncompressed audio data from a source device to a display device.
 - **HDCP** – [High-bandwidth Digital Content Protection](https://en.wikipedia.org/wiki/High-bandwidth_Digital_Content_Protection), an optional encryption mechanism used for HDMI or DVI transmission.